 Jon could hear Saigh and Jakinu thundering across the deck toward the stairs.
 He flew at the porthole with the hacked-up chair in hand and with several frantic strikes still managed to smash the glass.
 Amar looked outside.
 Even through the dark night, he could see the pale green marshland below.
 It was only a matter of relatively few feet, but the ground was moving beneath them almost in a blur.

 Jon nodded.
-“Look, we’re really close to the ground and it’s too soft for them to safely land.
+“Look, we’re really close to the ground and it’s too soft for them to safely land, anyway.
 It’s your turn to trust me.
 Please.”

 Amar looked back to see Saigh with Jakinu right behind her, both with daggers drawn.
 Only concern for their comrade slowed them.